Measles

 Measles is transmitted in a similar way to colds and flu, i.e. breathing in the airborne water droplets coughed or sneezed out by an infected person.
 Although physical contact, coughing and sneezing are the most common causes of infection spreading, it is also possible to contract measles simply by breathing in contaminated air, or touching a contaminated surface and then breathing in the droplets.

-Risk factors
+Risk factors of measles

 Measles is very rare in countries that have a vaccination program.
 In recent decades, the number of measles cases in the United States has significantly declined due to the introduction of the Measles, Mumps and Rubella (MMR) vaccine.
 However the disease has not been completely eradicated.
 In 2017 there were 120 reported cases of measles in the United States according to the Centers for Disease Control and Prevention (CDC).
 The majority of these cases were in people who were unvaccinated.
-9

 Unvaccinated people are at most risk of contracting measles, in particular people with a weakened immune system.
 Unvaccinated pregnant women should also be especially cautious.
 Pregnant women with measles may develop serious complications that can result in miscarriage or premature labor.
-6 See more below.
+See more below.

 A doctor will usually look for a combination of characteristic symptoms such as a skin rash, fever and cough to diagnose measles.

 However, a blood or saliva test is the only way to definitively confirm the diagnosis.
-10 These tests check for Immunoglobulin M and Immunoglobulin G antibody levels, both of which may indicate the current or past presence of measles.
-11
+These tests check for Immunoglobulin M and Immunoglobulin G antibody levels, both of which may indicate the current or past presence of measles.

-If measles is suspected, it is important to call the surgery and tell the staff when making a doctor’s appointment.
+If measles is suspected, it is important to call the surgeon and tell the staff when making a doctor’s appointment.
 Because measles is very contagious, it is common for medical professionals to ask initial questions over the phone to help them decide how likely the diagnosis of measles is, and whether a trip to the surgery can be avoided.
 If an appointment with a doctor is necessary, the doctor may make special arrangements, such as a home visit, in order to reduce the risk of infecting other patients.
-12

-If you are worried that you or someone you know may have measles, You can start a free symptom assessment with the Ada app at any time.
+If you are worried that you or someone you know may have measles, you can start a free symptom assessment with the Ada app at any time.

 There is no specific medicine used to treat measles.
 Because the disease is viral and not bacterial, antibiotics are not effective.

 Treatment for measles instead aims to manage and ease the symptoms until the body’s natural immune system can clear the infection.
 Symptoms usually improve within seven to 10 days.
-Typical treatment recommendations include: 7 13 14
+Typical treatment recommendations include:

-• Plenty of bed rest to help boost the immune system
+- Plenty of bed rest to help boost the immune system

-• Drinking lots of fluids such as water, fruit juices and herbal teas, to prevent dehydration and help ease a sore throat; alcohol and caffeine should be avoided
+- Drinking lots of fluids such as water, fruit juices and herbal teas, to prevent dehydration and help ease a sore throat; alcohol and caffeine should be avoided

-• Closing curtains and dimming lights to control sensitivity to light
+- Closing curtains and dimming lights to control sensitivity to light

-• A humidifier or sitting in a steamy bathroom to help ease a cough or sore throat
+- A humidifier or sitting in a steamy bathroom to help ease a cough or sore throat

-• Ibuprofen and paracetamol/acetaminophen may be recommended to relieve fever and aches
+- Ibuprofen and paracetamol/acetaminophen may be recommended to relieve fever and aches

-• Vitamin A supplements may be recommended to people suffering from measles, particularly children, in order to lessen the severity of the condition and the risk of complications 15
+- Vitamin A supplements may be recommended to people suffering from measles, particularly children, in order to lessen the severity of the condition and the risk of complications

 Please note that ingesting a high amount of vitamin A can result in a condition called hypervitaminosis A, or vitamin A toxicity.
 This is usually the result of a person taking high-dose dietary supplements, so always discuss vitamin A supplementation with a doctor before starting.
-16

 Prevention of measles